Spratleys: Original line-up and Pony album (1998–1999)

-Revival (2016–2019)
+Revival, live concerts and new material (2016–2019)

-In 2016 Joanne Spratley's son Jesse Cutts suggested they should form a band together; in autumn that year she organized a Spratleys Japs concert in Brighton.
+In 2016 Joanne Spratley's son Jesse Cutts suggested they should form a band together.
+In autumn that year she organized a Spratleys Japs concert in Brighton.
 It took place on 19 November and was billed as "Spratleys Japs Performed Live".
-Although Tim Smith, still physically incapacitated, remained unable to perform, he attended as an audience member.
+Although Tim Smith was still physically incapacitated and could not perform as a live band member, he attended as an audience member.
 The performing band featured Spratley and Cutts plus musicians drawn from various Brighton bands including Clowwns, Crayola Lectern, Muddy Suzuki and Heavy Lamb.

 The concert led in turn to a full revival of Spratleys Japs featuring the new lineup, which included — alongside Spratley on vocals/percussion and Cutts on bass guitar — Adrien Rodes (keyboards), Étienne Rodes (guitars), and Damo Waters (drums).
 They did assorted concerts in England during 2017, including a small tour.
 Billing themselves as "Tim Smith's Spratleys Japs", they made their live London debut at the Lexington music pub in a double-header with Guapo: Kavus Torabi made a cameo appearance for their encore, joining the band for a cover of Cardiacs' "Flap off You Beak".